 These two chapters, each with their own unique services, strengths, leadership, and boards of directors, came together to form WWAARC – Warren, Washington and Albany Counties ARC.
 The consolidation enabled the organization to offer more programs and services than ever before.
-Today, we are still family-led, and one of the top employers in the region with almost 1000 employees serving over 900 people and their families, operating 92 facilities.
-Marc Brandt, Executive Director of NYSARC, Inc. refers to this as one of the smoothest consolidations in NYSARC’s 64 year history.
+Today, we are still family-led, and one of the top employers in the region with over 650 employees serving nearly 1,000 people and their families.

 For further information: